wsw70/note/README.md

 ### The alias way

 I actually never used aliases in Windows, but apparently there is `doskey` for `cmd` and `Set-Alias` for PowerShell.
-I will someday update this README with remevant information but if someone could make a PR I would appreciate.
+I will someday update this README with relevant information but if someone could make a PR I would appreciate.

 ## Linux